thrasher995/thrasher995.github.io/_posts/2022-07-01-intro-to-scikit-learn.md

-#### Standardization vs Normalization
+        3. **Standardization vs Normalization:**
             - In case of neural networks, Normalization is preffered because distribution is not assumed beforehand.
             - Standardization is preferred when data follows a *gaussian distribution*.
             - Standardization is preferred there are a lot of outliers in the data.

 2. Splitting data into *train* & *test* sets:
     - `train_test_split` method from `sklearn.model_selection` module is used.